apache/pulsar-site/site2/website-next/blog/2022-12-01-pulsar-summit-asia-2022-recap.md

 * **Streaming Wars and How Apache Pulsar is Acing the Battle (English)**: Shivji Kumar Jha and Sachidananda Maharana from Nutanix talked about how they adopted Pulsar for different use cases and migrated applications from other messaging solutions to Pulsar.
 * **Tens of Trillions of Messages: How Apache Pulsar Supports Big Data Business at Tencent (Mandarin)**: Dawei Zhang from Tencent discussed how they used Apache Pulsar for big data business to support scenarios requiring high availability and strong consistency.

+### Technical deep dives

+* **Taking Jakarta JMS to New Generation Messaging Systems - Apache Pulsar (English)**: Enrico Olivelli and Mary Grygleski from DataStax explained how Pulsar concepts map to the Jakarta Messaging Specifications and demonstrated how to connect a Jakarta EE application to Pulsar.
+* **A New Way of Managing Pulsar with Infrastructure as Code (Mandarin): **Max Xu and Fushu Wang from StreamNative discussed how to leverage the Terraform Provider for Pulsar and the Pulsar Resources Operator to help better manage Pulsar.
+* **A Deep Dive into Pulsar's Geo-replication for High Availability (Mandarin)**: Jialing Wang from China Mobile talked about the asynchronous and synchronous data replication mechanisms, and explained how they deployed Pulsar across multiple regions and improved its performance at China Mobile.
+* **Apache Pulsar in Volcano Engine E-MapReduce: Integration and Scenarios (Mandarin)**: Xin Liang from ByteDance introduced Volcano Engine E-MapReduce, a stateless, open-source big data platform, and how Pulsar fits into the platform’s ecosystem supporting different use cases.
+* **Handling 100K Consumers with One Topic: Practices and Technical Details (English): **Hongjie Zhai from NTT Software Innovation Center shared their practices and technical details of handling 100K consumers with a single Pulsar topic.

 ### Ecosystem